-CREA 200/300 Creativity & Innovation Workshop
+CREA 100/200 Creativity & Innovation Workshop

 This course provides an experiential introduction to the design thinking process through activities, interaction and reflection.
 This face-to-face weekly/ block intensive experience introduces participants to design thinking and its usefulness for nurturing and enhancing the creativity of individuals and groups.
 As an important aspect of the image of God in us, creativity can serve many purposes, including innovation and heightened engagement through experienced meaning and fulfillment.
+Lab fee applies.